 Common pests

 Carrot rust flies lay eggs in the soil.
-Their larvae tunnel through roots, leaving damage behind.
+Their larvae tunnel through roots, leaving damage in their wake.
 Carrot weevils attack carrots and related plants.
 They survive winter in garden debris, so cleaning up helps.

 Flea beetles chew small holes in leaves.
 Plant radishes nearby to distract them as a trap crop.